Jokhl/Drone-Project-Master-2024-2025/README.md

     <li><strong>OLED screen</strong></li>
 </ul>
 <p>Now, by connecting the <strong>ESP32-WROOM-32</strong> and the <strong>ESP32-UWB-DW1000</strong>, which serves as a tag,
-via their micro-USB port to a computer 💻 (or an external battery 🔋) to provide power, we can verify the proper functioning of the onboard electronics using:</p>
+via their micro-USB port to a computer (or an external battery) to provide power, we can verify the proper functioning of the onboard electronics using:</p>
 <ul>
     <li><strong>The OLED screen</strong></li>